photon-platform/photon-hexo/readme.md

 ## Overview and Goals

-The primary goal of the Photon Project is to provide a core set of functionality for creating, organizing, and publishing
+The primary goal of the Photon Platform is to provide a core set of functionality for creating, organizing, and publishing

 - one set of content for all targets - digital, epub, web, email, print
 - separation of structure, logic and style for maximum composability